esmBot/esmBot/docs/setup.md

     sudo pacman -S git curl cmake ffmpeg npm imagemagick libvips sqlite3 zxing-cpp
     ```
     You'll also need to install [`ttf-ms-win10-auto`](https://aur.archlinux.org/packages/ttf-ms-win10-auto/) from the AUR.
+=== "macOS (Homebrew)"
+    ```sh
+    brew install cmake ffmpeg imagemagick libvips
+    ```
+    The `zxing-cpp` package is not available through Homebrew, so unfortunately the QR commands will be unavailable on macOS without further intervention.

 ***